rkuma183/wilsonmar.github.io/_posts/2016-07-20-tech-conferences.md

 Even if you don't go, you need to know when and where conferences are because that's where you customers (potential and otherwise) may be.

+You don't want to schedule your own events which competes with when your customers and vendors are away at conferences.

 There are many ways to take advantage of events even if you are not an exhibitor (which requires thousands of dollars).

-Also, you may not want to schedule your own events that competes with some dates.

 ## General #

-* Consumer Electronics Show each January
+* Consumer Electronics Show in Las Vegas each January.
+   The largest convention in the world for any industry.

 * Techcrunch Disrupt Sep 12-14, 2016 San Francisco